hanami/guides/content/projects/logging.md

 end
 ```

-and than just telling logger to use our new formatter for logging
+and then just telling logger to use our new formatter for logging

 ```ruby
 logger level: :debug, formatter: NoParamsFormatter.new